PatternsTechGit/PT_Angular-Materials-Side/README.md

 <font size="5" color="grey">**Step 8: Fixing navbar background colors**</font>

-To match the background of navbar with our application's backgorund color use the followig style in main `style.css` file
+To match the background of navbar with our application's background color use the following style in main `style.css` file

 ```javascript
 .mat-drawer-content {